michaelolof/vue-state-validator/docs/src/helper-directives.md

 ```html
 <input v-model="fullname.value" v-vsv-length="20" />
 ```
-This will place a maximum limit of 20 on the length of characters of your input element
+This will place a maximum limit on the length of characters of your input element
 <br>